ibm-cloud-architecture/refarch-asset-analytics/README.md

 ### Deploy the solution
 The steps are not yet automated:
 * We need to deploy the asset manager microservice first.
+The docker image is pushed to docker hub so the manifests under `refarch-asset-manager-microservice/manifests` is using this image.

+the script: `scripts/deployLocal.sh` should deploy to your local kubernetes cluster.

+* Deploy the BFF: this will includes the angular app.

 ### ICP Deployment
 We want within this project to dig into the detail of workload deployment and address resiliency for each of those components.
 The diagram below presents the deployment of runtime components as well as Zookeeper, Kafka and Cassandra clusters deployment inside k8s: